prachetas2003/Research-Assistant-main/README.md

 - **Minimal Workflow Disruption**
   No need to copy-paste!
 Summarize and jot down insights while you read—without leaving your browsing tab.

-- **YouTube Video Summary**
-  Paste any YouTube video link in the extension sidebar’s search bar and click “YouTube Summary.”
-  The extension will fetch the video transcript (supports English, Hindi, Bangla, and auto-generated captions) and generate a concise summary of the main points and key takeaways.

 ---